DataDog/integrations-extras/vantage/README.md

 ### Installation

 Visit [Vantage][4] to sign up for free.
-Once registered, visit the Vantage integrations page and add a Datadog integration.
+Once registered, visit the [Vantage integrations page][1] and add a Datadog integration.
 This guides you through the Datadog OAUTH2 flow to grant Vantage access to your billing and usage data.

 ### Configuration